-A cybernetic clone of Blood who uses a Plasma Broadsword in battle.
-Shaker has a psychotic personality and won't hesitate to rip apart anyone who gets in his way.
+A cybernetic clone of Blood who fights with a Plasma Broadsword.
+One of the many Shaker clones of Blood, Shaker has a psychotic personality and won't hesitate to rip apart anyone or anything who gets in his way.
 In his spare time, Shaker loves to listen and play punk music.

 More Dakka: His Murderous Vulcan Plasma Strike converts his robotic arm into a gattling gun.